jupyter-book/mystmd/README.md

 **Command Line Tools:**

-- `mystmd` this provides CLI functionality for `myst build mystdoc.md`
+- `mystmd` this provides CLI functionality for `myst start`
+- `mystmd-py` a python wrapper over `mystmd`, to ease install for the Python community.
+Not recommended for local development.

 **Core Packages:**